PriyanshuBehera/Starve_free_readers_writers/README.md

 # Pseudocode for starve free readers writers problem

 ## Proposed Solution
 I assumed the struct semaphore to support a FIFO queue to maitain the list of waiting processes.
 Every proecss will first wait on turn semaphore and each will get executed in the order they come.
+The turn semaphore is common to both reader and writer processes and any process coming will have to call wait(turn) ensuring every process is executed in the order they come.

 ``` cpp
 // Pseudocode :